Benchmark interest rate reform

 -

-Central Counterparty Clearing Houses CME, LCH, EUREX and HKEX Announce Conversion dates for USD LIBOR in 2023
+A summary of 2023 Central Counterparty Clearing Houses Conversions - CME, LCH, EUREX and HKEX

-As part of industry-wide Benchmark Reform efforts, CCPs will work to transition all LIBOR-linked USD cleared trades by the end-June 2023.
-This follows the transition events which took place for JPY/GBP/CHF/EUR LIBOR before the end of 2021.
+As part of industry-wide Benchmark Reform efforts, CCPs worked to transition all LIBOR-linked USD cleared trades by the end-June 2023.
+This followed the transition events which took place for JPY/GBP/CHF/EUR LIBOR before the end of 2021.

 Tranche 1 USD Swap Conversion